I am a librarian and technologist interested in developing library services to support research and scholarship.

 As Digital Curation Coordinator at the University of Wisconsin-Madison, I am responsible for management, implementation, and outreach for data curation services for university faculty, staff, and students, including leading the interdisciplinary group Research Data Services.
 In my role, I also manage UW’s institutional repository, MINDS@UW.
 I am a coordinator for both the UW Openness Meetup and the UW Digital Humanities Research Network.
 My day-to-day experience keeps me busy strategizing about how to build and improve services, managing projects, teaching and presenting, troubleshooting, and learning constantly… all of which makes the digital generalist in me very happy!

-During grad school I was a writer and managing editor for the library student-run blog Hack Library School.
-Currently I am the editor of the LITA blog.
+During grad school I was a writer and managing editor for the library student-run blog Hack Library School and from August 2014-2016 I was the editor of the LITA blog.
 I graduated from the Indiana University School of Informatics and Computing in 2014 with my Master of Library Science (MLS) and Master of Information Science (MIS).

 Feel free to reach out to me at briannahmarshall(at)gmail(dot)com with any questions, comments, or just to say hello.